neelsmith/papyrus_to_pixels/docs/syllabus/grades/index.md

 ## Attendance

-Being prepared and attending class is an essential part of the learning proces.
+Being prepared and attending class is an essential part of the learning process.
 We have 27 scheduled class meetings.
-This table summarizes the scale of attendance points:
+Occasionally, your class preparation instructions on the daily schedule will require you to submit some preparatory work prior to class.
+To receive credit for a class meeting, you must submit any required preparatory work and attend class.
+(See the section of the syllabus on "Policies" for guidance on excused absences.)
+You may therefore receive credit for up to 27 class meetings, which earn you up to four points in the class attendance category.

+The following table summarizes how your class attendance record translates to points for your course grade.

 | Class meetings attended |	Points earned |
 | --- | --- |